proxmox/ceph/ceph/doc/cephfs/cephfs-mirroring.rst

   - `syncing`: The directory is currently being synchronized
   - `failed`: The directory has hit upper limit of consecutive failures

-When a directory hits a configured number of consecutive synchronization failures, the mirror daemon marks it as `failed`.
-Synchronization for these directories are retried.
+When a directory experiences a configured number of consecutive synchronization failures, the mirror daemon marks it as `failed`.
+Synchronization for these directories is retried.
 By default, the number of consecutive failures before a directory is marked as failed is controlled by `cephfs_mirror_max_consecutive_failures_per_directory` configuration option (default: 10) and the retry interval for failed directories is controlled via